 With an increasing population of dogs in cities, there is growing demand for municipalities to accommodate residents and their dogs in public places and provide sustainable and safe off-leash opportunities.

-Currently there are over forty (40) Dogs Off-Leash sites within the City of Edmonton.
-The City's initial dog off leash guidelines were created in the 1990’s, and over the years, most dog off leash areas have been created as a result of requests from community groups or citizens.
+Currently there are over 40 Dogs Off-Leash sites within the City of Edmonton.
+The City's initial guidelines for dogs off-leash were created in the 1990s, and over the years most off-leash areas have been created as a result of requests from community groups or citizens.

-- Planning recommendations have been suggested including access and parking, site uses, types of off leash areas and funding
+- Planning recommendations include access and parking, site uses, types of off-leash areas and funding

-- Design recommendations to consider include boundaries, amenities, environmental protection, winter considerations, waste management, vegetation and public health and safety
+- Design recommendations include boundaries, amenities, environmental protection, winter considerations, waste management, vegetation and public health and safety

 - Management recommendations include best practices for general maintenance, education and communications, community stewardship, enforcement and monitoring

 - The City of Edmonton will consider recommendations from the Dogs in Open Spaces Strategy when planning, designing and managing current and future off-leash sites